 1. Create a “must shoot” list

 Whilst it is perfectly reasonable to simply travel to a new destination and shoot whatever you find, there is no harm in being prepared.
 Consider creating a “must shoot” list – a list of things you want to photograph.
 This will improve your efficiency, and ensure you don’t miss out on any spectacular shots.
+If you are a couple traveling, this best poses ideas for couples should be handy too.

 Let’s say you are traveling to Rome for example.
 Your “must shoot” list could include; the three fountains in the Piazza Navona, the frescos on the ceiling of St. Peter’s Basilica, and the thousands of coins in the Trevi Fountain.
 The list doesn’t have to have hundreds of items – just a handful of must-take photos.